St. Croix sheep: Carcass and Growth

 Lambs finish with a minimal amount of fat and have a small bone to fat ratio.
 Meat is lean and without the tallow taste, as well as naturally low in cholesterol.
 Flavor and aroma is described as mild.
 Meat is judged as having good flavor, juiciness, and tenderness.
 Lambs have a slightly slower growing rate than most sheep breeds.

 Temperament

 St. Croix are easy to handle livestock.
-Sheep should be active without showing signs of being wild or flighty.
-Charging and head butting is a less common behavior in rams.
+Sheep are active without showing signs of being wild or flighty.
+Charging and head butting is uncommon behavior in rams.
 Sheep tend to be comfortable around people.
 St. Croix have a good herding instinct and are often used to train herding dogs.

 Other

 St. Croix sheep are both grazers and browsers.
 They are not selective eaters.
 Sheep have been used for weed control due to their preference for weeds.
 St. Croix sheep are easily managed.